 That December, William Alexander went on an expedition against the Cherokee Indians.
 He marched under Colonel's Arthur Campbell and John Sevier to the Holston River, the French Broad River and on to the Hiwassee River.
 The troops were fired at by the Indians in crossing rivers and from the mountains, but had no battles.
 They took several prisoners and destroyed eighteen Indian towns, including the towns of Chota, Tellico, Little Tuskegee, Hiwassee and Chestuee.

-On January 3, 1795, William Alexander and his wife, Anne, sold their land in Washington County, Virginia, having already moved to the great State of Tennessee.
-They moved to Greene County, Tennessee where their daughter, Jane Alexander, married William Thompson in 1804.
+On January 3, 1795, William Alexander and his wife, Anne, sold their land in Washington County, Virginia, having already moved to Greene County in the Territory of the United States South of the River Ohio.
+This area later became the great State of Tennessee on June 1, 1796.
+Their daughter, Jane Alexander, married William Thompson on November 20, 1804, in Greene County, Tennessee.
 On April 23, 1798, William Alexander purchased 268 acres of land located at Lick Creek in Greene County, Tennessee.
 In 1798, William Alexander was listed as paying taxes on 268 acres of land in Captain James Guthrie's Company in Greene County, Tennessee.

 By 1807, William Alexander had moved to Knox County, Tennessee.
 On November 9, 1807, he purchased 300 acres of land located at Hickory Creek in Hinds Valley in Knox County, Tennessee.
 The land bordered Beaver Creek Ridge and Black Oak Ridge.
 William resided in Knox County until about May of 1838, when he moved to Hamilton County, Tennessee to live with his son, David Alexander.